 Plus, you’ll be ahead of the curve.
 Did you know that 40% of small businesses don’t have any social media strategy at all?
 Having even a basic plan will set you up for success, guaranteed.

-Also, read How to Sell on Social Media in 2020 to lean more stats and tactics around selling on social media.
+Also, read How to Sell on Social Media to lean more stats and tactics around selling on social media.